 Fluid Dynamics and Heat Transfer System: COMSOL Multiphysics Computational Fluid Dynamics (CFD); MCNP coupled COMSOL CFD

-Dr. Nickie J. Peters, completed his Ph.D. at the University of Missouri- Columbia in nuclear and radiochemistry with an emphasis in nuclear engineering, also shared an affiliate faculty position with the University's Nuclear Engineering Department mentoring several graduate students.
+Peters completed his Ph.D. at the University of Missouri- Columbia in nuclear physics and radiochemistry with an emphasis in nuclear engineering, also shared an affiliate faculty position with the University's Nuclear Engineering Department mentoring several graduate students.
 He has authored several publications in various peer-reviewed journals, including Nature, American Nuclear Society (ANS) journals Nuclear Technology and Nuclear Engineering and Science, Journal of Physics: condensed matter, and Journal of Nuclear Materials.
-Google Scholar:https://scholar.google.com/citations?user=F6KFKZgAAAAJ&hl=en
+See Nickie J. Peters - Google Scholar

-Dr. Nickie J. Peters actively peer-review articles in ANS and Elsevier journals and his works are an integral part of the US Department of Energy's (DoE) highly-enriched uranium to low-enriched uranium fuel conversion program, managed by the National Nuclear Security Administration (NNSA), division of Material Management and Minimization (M3) for over twelve (12) years.
+Dr. Nickie J. Peters actively peer-review articles in ANS and Elsevier journals and his works are an integral part of the US Department of Energy's (DoE) highly enriched uranium to low-enriched uranium fuel conversion program, managed by the National Nuclear Security Administration (NNSA), division of Material Management and Minimization (M3) for over 15 years.

 Nuclear criticality Systems – Reactors cores dynamics; Reactor fuel storage piles; Actinide storage